-Note: It is extremely important to report changes in your mailing address.
+Note: Applicants must report changes in mailing address.
 If we mail you a notice and it is returned undeliverable by the post office, your name will be removed from all waiting lists.

 If you do not have a permanent mailing address, you may use the address of a friend, family member, or agency; however, it is your responsibility to arrange for the use of another person's address, and the DHS is not responsible for returned mail.

 The Department of Housing Services does not have any emergency assistance programs.
 However, there are other agencies and organizations in the community that may be able to help you.